wp-plugins/selection-sharer/readme.txt

 == Frequently Asked Questions ==

-= WHy aren't there no images included in this plugin? =
+= Why aren't there no images included in this plugin? =

 Images are included inline in the CSS as SVG (perfect for Retina displays, loading time and to easily create new color schemes)